Angelo Taylor: Personal life

 Taylor currently resides in Atlanta, Georgia with wife Lynnita and is father to twin boys Xzaviah and Isaiah.
 His father, Angelo Taylor Sr., was also involved in sports and he competed in football and track at Albany State University.
-His family spent time living in Saudi Arabia in the 1990's as he was training & seeing his sights on the Olympics.
+His family spent time living in Saudi Arabia in the 1990s as he was training and setting his sights on the Olympics.

 SafeSport suspension

-On May 16, 2019, the Orange County Register published an exposé of the failure of the United States Center for SafeSport to suspend Taylor after receiving notification of his criminal convictions, as required by the United States Center for SafeSport code.
+On May 16, 2019, the Orange County Register published an exposé of the failure of the United States Center for SafeSport to suspend Taylor after receiving notification of his 2006 criminal convictions, for contributing to the delinquency of two 15-year old girls, as required by the United States Center for SafeSport code.
 USA Track & Field issued a "provisional suspension" for Taylor later that day.
+He was placed on USATF's list of suspended individuals, where as of February 2025 he still remained.
+SafeSport officially noted Taylor's violation that same day, and declared him ineligible, with the announced reason being "Criminal Disposition – involving minor".